You have been assigned to a being called "The Batter". The Batter has an important mission. Be sure that it's accomplished.

 Zacharie attempts this, in Zone 3, while filling in for the absent Judge.
 It doesn't work, but that doesn't stop him.

-Playing The Player: At literally the end of the game the player and the Batter are confronted by the Judge, and the player learns that what the Batter has been calling "purifying the zones" is actually just another form of mass genocide.
-All of the zones the Batter purifies become incapable of sustaining life and if the player sides with the Batter in the final confrontation, not only does he kill off the Judge and Zone 0 but then even ends himself by shutting off the switch in the Room, which we can assume erases their world from existence altogether.
+Playing The Player: At the end of the game the player and the Batter are confronted by the Judge, and the player learns that what the Batter has been calling "purifying the zones" is actually a means genocide.
+All of the zones the Batter purifies become incapable of sustaining life and if the player chooses the official ending and sides with the Batter in the final confrontation, not only does he kill off the Judge and Zone 0 but then even ends himself by shutting off the switch in the Room, which we can assume erases their world from existence altogether.

 Pure Is Not Good: Purifying those Zones might not be such a good idea after all...

 Sequence Breaking: If you go to Zone 0 and manage to discover Sugar before going to Zone 3, you'll discover sugar as an element before it's properly introduced.
 Of course, if you read the library book used as a puzzle in Zone 2 you probably already know about it anyway.